ensemble-ai/abl-assignment-flyingheads/README.md

 Starter Tasks
 --------------------
+a)
 Follow the steps below to get the starter agent to work :
-* In GameEngine.java, uncomment lines 151 and 152  (Starter ABL files).
+* In GameEngine.java, uncomment lines 152 and 153  (Starter ABL files).
 Save the file.
 ```
       StarterAgent starterAgent = new StarterAgent();
       starterAgent.startBehaving();